SciML/ModelingToolkit.jl/docs/src/basics/Composition.md

 equations are discontinuous in either the state or one of its derivatives.
 This causes the solver to take very small steps around the discontinuity, and sometimes leads to early stopping due to `dt <= dt_min`.
-The correct way to handle such dynamics is to tell the solver about the discontinuity by means of a root-finding equation, which can be modeling using [`ODESystem`](@ref)'s event support.
+The correct way to handle such dynamics is to tell the solver about the discontinuity by a root-finding equation, which can be modeling using [`ODESystem`](@ref)'s event support.
 Please see the tutorial on [Callbacks and Events](@ref events) for details and examples.